datawookie/paddle/README.md

 Using Alembic to create migration scripts.

-At present the Alembic migrations are applied to a `kanoe.db` file in the `database/` folder.
+At present the Alembic migrations are applied to a `paddle.db` file in the `database/` folder.
 So you'll need to move the file to that location first.

 Commands used: